fsaporito/bashScripts/README.md

 wiki.sh -> generate a wordlist from all the articles on wikipedia (all languages)

-wordlisted.sh -> wordlist editor
+wordlist_edit.sh -> wordlist editor

-wordlistgen.sh -> wordlist generator from pdfs, docs, html files and music tag files
+wordlist_gen.sh -> wordlist generator from pdfs, docs, html files and music tag files